 How Well Is Your Business Doing

-One of the questions I get asked a lot by everyone, both business and non-business associates is this: how is business?
-I always try to tell it as it is.
-Oh I am looking for more customers or not got much going on at present or thinking about taking on interim contracts or even going back to work full time as I need money….
+One of the questions I got asked a lot by everyone, both business and non-business associates was this: how is business?
+I always tried to tell it as it was.
+Oh I am looking for more customers or not got much going on at present or thinking about taking on interim contracts or even looking at going back to work full time.

-I ask the same question of people and sometimes overhear people being asked the same question to which most people responses mostly baffle me.
-They are all doing well.
-Business is booming, they are very busy, they are doing much better than the year before… So, ok… am I the only one in business who is struggling to find customers?
-The only business that is not busy?
-The only one who does not have a great network where referrals flows all the time?
+I asked the same question and most people's responses baffled me.
+They were all doing well.
+Business was booming, they were very busy, they were doing much better than the year before… Was I the only one who was struggling to find customers?
+The only business that was not busy?
+The only one who did not have a great network where referrals flowed all the time?

 There is ‘faking it till you make it’.
-How far do you go?
-Do I just tell people business is great and if I say it often enough, it will be great?
+But how far do you go?
+Do you just tell people business is great and if you say it often enough, it will be great?
 Maybe, no one wants to hear that you or your business is not doing so well.
-Maybe, people are just interested in success stories but I thought I would share my reflections.
-It has been fun but very challenging.
-If I could have the time back, I will do it all over again but this time around, do certain things differently.
+Maybe, people are just interested in success stories.

 The journey has been fun but challenging.
 If I could go back in time, I would do it all over again but do certain things differently the second time around.

 Here is to a successful future.